Takeaways from the Supreme Court oral arguments in cases challenging Biden's student debt relief plan - Local News 8

 Millions of qualifying student loan borrowers could see up to $20,000 of their debt canceled depending on the outcome of the arguments.
 How and when the justices rule will also determine when payments on federal student loans will resume after a pandemic-related pause was put in place nearly three years ago.

 The second case is Department of Education v.
-Brown, which was initially brought by two individuals who did not qualify for the program and argue the government failed to follow proper rulemaking process when putting it in place.
+Brown, which was initially brought by two individuals who did not qualify for the full benefits of the forgiveness program and argue the government failed to follow the proper rulemaking process when putting it in place.

 Here are takeaways from the oral arguments: